Suus: Promotion and release

 An accompanying music video for the song was premiered on the official YouTube channel of the Eurovision Song Contest on 17 March 2012.
 Nishliu stated that "it's a poetic video" in which, according to her, through "its components [...] intends to depict this life's absurd through an abstract art form".
 She further said, "the beautiful thing is that everyone can give its meaning to it, so this video allows a variety of interpretations".
 The song was initially released on 4 May 2012 as part of the Eurovision Song Contest: Baku 2012 compilation album on CD through Universal Music.
-(Note: The exact date of the release as a own can not be determined precisely; ESCDaily indicates the year and medium, although it does not specify the date or country.)
+(Note: The exact date of the standalone release can not be determined precisely; ESCDaily indicates the year and medium, although it does not specify the date or country.)
 On 20 July 2016, it was made available for digital download through Radio Televizioni Shqiptar (RTSH).

 For further promotion, the singer made various live performances and visited numerous countries, including Cyprus, Hungary, Montenegro, Romania and the Netherlands.
 While in quarantine during the pandemic of the coronavirus disease 2019 (COVID-19), footage of Ana Soklič, the representative of Slovenia for the Eurovision Song Contest 2020, covering the song was broadcast during the Eurovision Home Concerts on 24 April 2020.
 The song was featured in multiple lists of the Eurovision Top 250 charts from 2014 to 2018.
 Its highest position was at number 18 in 2014.